elys-network/elys/CODING_GUIDELINES.md

 Security:

 - Pay proper attention to exploits involving:
-  - gas usage
+  - gas usage (avoid continuously growing gas fees per operation)
   - transaction verification and signatures
   - malleability
-  - code must be always deterministic
+  - code must be always deterministic (possible non-deterministic operations like random, sort, functions that behave differently per OS)
 - Thread safety.
 If some functionality is not thread-safe, or uses something that is not thread-safe, then clearly indicate the risk on each level.
+(Some operations could have different result if it's executed in parallel e.g. swap operations in parallel)

 ## Automated Tests